LordPyros/Restful-WebApi/README.md

-This is a Restful WebApi I built for practice.
+This is an example of a Restful WebApi I built for practice.

 This project uses a Code first approach using Entity framework.
 HTTP Methods used (Get,Post,Put,Delete,Patch,Head,Options)